frodefi/membership/README.md

 For file structure, I have followed the "new" AngualJS recommendation, as seen here: https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/mobilebasic?pli=1

 I have used Kinvey(.com) as the BaaS.
-I started to use Kinvey primarely due to their possibility to run scripts on the server side (as opposed to Firebase as I started out with).
+I started to use Kinvey primarely due to the possibility to run scripts on the server side (as opposed to Firebase as I started out with).
 They have also a free plan.
-I am not using any serverside script for the Membership tools though.
-But the Kinvey-realted code is tucked away in a couple of small services that should be easily replaced with whatever backend you want to use.
+I am not using any serverside script for the Membership tool though.
+But the Kinvey-realted code is tucked away in a couple of small services that should be easy to replace with whatever backend you want to use.

 Of the various things that is on my todo-list, the most important thing is probably to make routes available according to who is allowed.
 I have found a very good description, that goes beyond the “standard” solution (at least when you look at the various tutorials out there): http://www.bfcamara.com/post/66001429506/authentication-in-a-spa-with-angular